How to Recognize the Signs of Sexual Abuse Among People With Disabilities

 The effects of experiencing abuse

 In cases where the abused person lives with a disability, the potential effects can be more disastrous.
-The abuse of drugs or alcohol can interact adversely with medications, and depression or post-traumatic stress disorder (PTSD) can make difficulties associated with IDD worse.
+The abuse of drugs or alcohol can interact adversely with medications, and depression or post-traumatic stress disorder (PTSD) can make symptoms of existing intellectual difficulties or disabilities worse.

 What to do when you recognize the signs of sexual abuse